thekalinga/thekalinga.in/_posts/2022-12-25-indian-self-certification-sickness/2022-12-25-indian-self-certification-sickness.md

 > I agree that the _collegium system_ must be more transparent.
 In the recent past, the proceedings of the _collegium_ have been put in the public domain.
 There is a greater transparency now. ...

-We still have no idea why any decision is made the way its made in _collegium system_[^3], but still Judiciary gives itself self-certificates about "greater transparency".
+We still have no idea why any decision is made the way its made in _collegium system_[^collegium-system], but still Judiciary gives itself self-certificates about "greater transparency".

+[^collegium-system]: _collegium system_ is self-appointment process invented by Judicial bureaucrats, where Judges will decide amongst themselves (self-dealing scheme) who will succeed them in courts, with no input from public or political opposition.
+This "process" enables Judges to send their buddy names to Executive for appointment as next "Justices" & Executive in turn have to approve/reject the names for appointment.
+Judges can override Executive decision if they reiterate same name again, but this option is generally not exercised.
+Since Executive have the power to frustrate these recommendations by rejecting it outright/not making any decision on specific names in time bound manner, Executive forces a closed room deal with Judiciary.
+This deal usually involves Judicial bureaucrats agreeing to install some pliable Judges Executive want as "Justices" in next recommendations/promotions (or) drop some names of Judges that have proven themselves somewhat independent.
+All these new pliable "Justices" Executive installed in Court will then decide whether Executive has violated laws or not, in all future cases involving legality of Executive's actions.

 ## Concern trolling